 - Toppings: Add some cooked air-fried candied bacon, diced olives, or even fresh dill.

 If you are like me, you usually use a spoon to add the filling to the deviled eggs, but several other ways to dress them up for parties or get-togethers.

 Here are a couple of tools to use (affiliate links included)

 - You can make deviled eggs about a day in advance.
 Any longer than that, the eggs will start to get soggy.

 - Cover the prepared deviled eggs with saran wrap, try to keep much of the air out as possible.

 - 6 large eggs

 - 1 teaspoon apple cider vinegar

-Slice your eggs, half lengthwise.
-Then, remove the yolk (the yellow part) and put them in a bowl.
+- Slice your eggs half lengthwise.
+Then, remove the yolk (the yellow part) and put it in a bowl.

-use a fork and mash the yellow (the yolk) then add the mayonnaise, mustard, vinegar, salt, and pepper.
+- Use a fork, mash the yellow (the yolk), and then add the mayonnaise, mustard, vinegar, salt, and pepper.
 Mix well.